andresanunezt/polyglotters/README.md

 # Polyglotters

-Welcome to Polyglotters webapp, a platform for people who enjoy learning multiple languages at the same time can.
+Welcome to Polyglotters webapp, a platform for people who enjoy learning multiple languages at the same time.
 Users can document their language learning journeys.

 Check out the [DEMO VIDEO](https://www.youtube.com/watch?v=nIsbWhFnYFo&t=12s).